fmerg/pymerkle/USAGE.md

 >>>
 ```

 where each node is represented by the hash it currently stores.
+This format
-You can save this format in a file called `structure` by
+can a file called `structure` by

 ```python
 with open('structure', 'w') as f: